dwyl/product-owner-guide/readme.md

   certain things matter when you may not be familiar with what they are) :punch:
 12. Note, in order to be able to perform these responsibilities it's important that POs have been given the authority and means necessary to complete them. :muscle:

-* product backlog: a prioritised features list for the product found on github.

 ## What is the backlog?